navgurukul/newton/if-else/if-statement-with-code/if-code-question2.md

 name: Question 2
 submission_type: url
 ```
+## Question 2

-You have a variable called `varx` with the value as shown:
+You have a variable called `varx` with the value as shown:-

 ```python
 varx = 300 - 123